-As the Certificate in Cyber Security contains several courses that are a part of CMU's undergraduate degree programs, only those exact courses taken at CMU are transferable.
+As the Cyber Security Certificate contains several courses that are a part of CMU's undergraduate degree programs, only those exact courses taken at CMU are transferable.

 FOR FULL SATISFACTORY ACADEMIC PROGRESS (SAP) TRANSFER REQUIREMENTS SEE THE TABLE OF CONTENTS FOR THE PAGE NUMBER LOCATION IN THE CATALOG.